 If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we thought: grocery shopping, remote work, team meetings, even socializing with friends.
 So, why do so many companies fail to utilize online onboarding for new hires?

 In this guide, we cover why and how to implement online onboarding at your company to benefit your employees, your business, and your profits.
 Then, we round it out with a few tools you can use to expand your company’s remote operations.

 7 Benefits of online onboarding

 The employee onboarding process is the most fragile stage in the employment relationship.
 It’s also the most impactful; 20% of new hires leave within the first 45 days.
 A solid onboarding process not only reduces this statistic, but can also increase long-term productivity by over 70%.

 It can be difficult to achieve, deliver, and maintain a robust process using manual methods.
 However, online training changes this.

 Online programs use software and learning management tools to train new hires.

-Having your onboarding processes for different departments and roles compiled online also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork.
+Having your onboarding processes for different departments and roles compiled online also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork (covered further below).

 Remote training allows you to create high-performing, multi-functional project teams, regardless of where employees are located.

 A unified online onboarding can help with cross-functional collaborations, because you can implement one basic onboarding process for all new hires before they branch off into their respective departments.